airpptx/airpptx.github.io/README.md

 Airppt Docs and Landing Page.
 You will find all of the relevant `docs` and corresponding markdown files in the docs.md file.

-The docs page is dynamic, and the MD is rendered dynamically on the client and not compiled beforehand - so make PRs :)
+The docs page is dynamic, and the MD is rendered dynamically on the client side.